AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 =================

 This section provides guidance with respect to each of the UK Gemini elements.
-Section headings refer to the label present in the editing form of the SSDI, however, UK Gemini and INSPIRE equivalents are also provided.
+Section headings refer to the label present in the editing form of
+`spatialdata.gov.scot <https://www.spatialdata.gov.scot>`__, however, UK Gemini and INSPIRE equivalents are also provided.
 Links to full element guidance from the AGI are given, which includes information on known common errors.
 Images show examples for each of the elements.

 Users may also wish to consult the full UK Gemini 2.2 guidance `UK Gemini 2.2 specification <https://www.agi.org.uk/about/resources/category/81-gemini?download=18:gemini-2-2>`__.